In this article

 Here are some negative consequences of functional alcoholism:

 High-functioning alcoholism is a serious issue.
-Recognizing the signs of a functional alcoholic is crucial as it helps ensure they receive treatment before it is too late.
+Recognizing the signs of a functional alcoholic is crucial.
+It helps ensure they receive treatment before it’s too late.

 You can also stage an intervention with close friends and family if you suspect someone you know is struggling with alcoholism.